sepehrabdous/Computer_Networks_Spring21/assignment0/README.md

 The classic "Beej's Guide to Network Programming" is located here: https://beej.us/guide/bgnet/html/.
 The [system call section](https://beej.us/guide/bgnet/html/#system-calls-or-bust) and [client/server example section](https://beej.us/guide/bgnet/html/#client-server-background) will be most relevant.
 The man pages are also useful for looking up individual functions (e.g. `man socket`).

 We have provided scaffolding code in the assignment0/ directory.
 The files `client.c` and `server.c` contain the scaffolding code.
 You will need to add socket programming and I/O code.
 You should read and understand this code before starting to program.
 For error handling, you can call `perror` for socket programming functions that set the global variable `errno` (Beej's Guide will tell you which do).
 For those that don't, simply print a message to standard error.
+Use GCC to compile your code, for example: `gcc server.c -o server`.
 The server should be run as `./server [port] > [outputfile]`.
 The client should be run as `./client [server IP] [server port] <[message file]`.

 **Note: DO NOT change the file names, as they will be used for automated testing.**